MIND-FIRST PRACTICES

 1. Notice

-Catch a moment when the world feels solid and “out there” — scrolling the news, walking down a busy street, sitting in a room full of people, or replaying a memory that feels heavy.
+Catch a moment when the world feels solid and “out there”… scrolling the news, walking a crowded street, sitting in a room full of people, or replaying a heavy memory.

 2. Set the premise